liufly/liufly.github.io/_pages/cv.md

 Work Experience
 ======
-* Sept, 2018–Jan, 2019: Research Intern
-  * Facebook AI Research, Seattle, USA
+* Research Intern at Facebook AI Research (Seattle, USA), Sept, 2018–Jan, 2019
   * Supervisors: Jacob Eisenstein and Omer Levy.

-* May, 2017–Aug, 2017: Research Assistant (Casual)
-  * The University of Melbourne, Victoria, Australia
+* Research Assistant (Casual) at The University of Melbourne (Victoria, Australia), May, 2017–Aug, 2017
   * Research Duties: Responsible for implementing a bi-directional LSTM-CRF model for sequential tagging tasks in low-resource languages for the DARPA-funded LORELEI project in collaboration with CMU.

-* May, 2016–Oct, 2016: Research Intern
-  * Xerox Research Centre Europe, Grenoble, France
+* Research Intern at Xerox Research Centre Europe (Grenoble, France), May, 2016–Oct, 2016:
   * Research Topic and Achievements: Memory Networks, deep learning approach for personality trait recognition, 3 long conference papers accepted at EACL 2017
   * Supervisors: <a href="http://www.nowson.com/"><u>Scott Nowson</u></a>, Julien Perez

-* Sept, 2014–Feb, 2015: Research Assistant (Casual)
-  * Royal Melbourne Institute of Technology, Victoria, Australia
+* Research Assistant (Casual) at Royal Melbourne Institute of Technology(Victoria, Australia), Sept, 2014–Feb, 2015:
   * Detailed Achievements: Customized Search Engine for Industry Partner.
 Managed to increase the accuracy of the query boundary detection process by 10% by applying machine learning techniques.
 Significantly improved the performance of the search engine (F-score from less than 10 to around 55 by boosting precision substantially and factoring in translation probabilities to detect paraphrases).
   * Supervisor: <a href="http://www.xiuzhenzhang.org/"><u>Xiuzhen Zhang</u></a>

-* Sept, 2014–Dec, 2014: Research Assistant (Casual)
-  * The University of Melbourne, Victoria, Australia
+* Research Assistant (Casual) at The University of Melbourne (Victoria, Australia), Sept, 2014–Dec, 2014:

-* Oct, 2008–June, 2012: Software Engineer
-  * Hitachi Government & Public Corporation System Engineering, Ltd., Tokyo, Japan
+* Software Engineer at Hitachi Government & Public Corporation System Engineering, Ltd. (Tokyo, Japan), Oct, 2008–June, 2012:
   * Participated (as a core developer) in the development of the GOOD-DESIGN-AWARD-winning and KIDS-DESIGN-AWARD-winning web application named ZoomSight (No.1 in market share)

-* Feb, 2008–Aug, 2008: Software Engineer (Intern)
-  * Hitachi Beijing Tech Information Systems Co., Ltd, Beijing, China
+* Software Engineer (Intern) at Hitachi Beijing Tech Information Systems Co., Ltd. (Beijing, China), Feb, 2008–Aug, 2008:

 Awards and Additional Certificates
 ======